LinkWellNodes/Documentation/blog/Chainlink-Any-API-Direct-Requests-Vs-Functions/index.md

 The accessibility brought by Functions fundamentally transforms the landscape for Web3 developers, opening boundless opportunities for smart contracts to interact with the real world in a trust-minimized manner.

-**Drawbacks of Chainlink Functions:**
+### Drawbacks of Chainlink Functions

-Despite the obvious benefits and allure of Chainlink Functions, certain [limitations](https://docs.linkwellnodes.io/knowledgebase/faq/Chainlink-Users#limitations-of-chainlink-functions) do need consideration:
+Despite the obvious benefits and allure of Chainlink Functions, certain [limitations](/knowledgebase/faq/Chainlink-Users#limitations-of-chainlink-functions) do need consideration:

 1. **Limited Beta:** Functions is currently in limited Beta.
 Chainlink's documentation currently states that "developers must follow best practices and not use the Beta for any mission-critical application or secure any value".
 Furthermore, Functions is only live on four mainnets at the time of this writing — Ethereum, Polygon, Arbitrum, and Avalanche (you can check the most up-to-date list of networks here).
 2. **Service Limits:** Functions imposes several service limitations (ie, gas cost, execution time, and idempotence of your business logic) which you can view within [Chainlink's documentation](https://docs.chain.link/chainlink-functions/resources/service-limits).